-“But that does this have to do with Nic Cage?” you may be wondering.
+“But what does this have to do with Nic Cage?” you may be wondering.
 Very little, I admit — except to say that Nic Cage is physically present some of the time.
 Which is why, in light of this pairing as the Nic Cage double feature, I recommend watching it twice, for roughly the same amount of Nic Cage screen time as you would get if you were to sit down and watch The Rock or the masterful Taken knock-off, Stolen.

 But please remember: the beauty of Moonstruck is that Nic Cage is not the protagonist; Cher is — Lovely, Beautiful Cher.
 Cher, who takes no shit and will physically fight you if you make fun of her Sicilian Superstitions or hurt her mother (Olympia Dukakis, because also: this movie has Olympia Dukakis!).
 He is, rather, the young man this woman uses on her path towards self-actualization.

 So with this in mind, you probably realize that, getting one movie’s worth of Nic Cage in two viewings is not really the point of this double feature.
 I recommend watching Moonstruck and then immediately watching Moonstruck again because the first viewing is always tainted by the stain of Nic Cage’s teeth/acting.